raspberrypilearning/editor-make-a-face/en/step_8.md

 Set the `fill` colour for your mouth then draw an `ellipse`.
 Set the `fill` colour again, this time to match the face colour, then draw a second `ellipse`.

-Change the `y` coordinate of the second `ellipse` to a slightly higher position for a smile or a slightly lower position for a frown.
+Change the `y` coordinate of the second `ellipse` to a slightly higher position for a smile.

 --- code ---
 ---